masudur-rahman-niloy/ApiGw-EventBridge-Lambda/README.md

 In the above block we can see the lambda function is being triggered from CloudWatchEvent(EventBridge).
 And the pattern match has to be from source `MyCustomEvent` which we declared in `api_definition.yaml`

 The lambda function has a simple logger that logs the input event.
-Nothing fancy.

 The output block looks like this